sumanadr/simple_linear_regression/README.md

 # simple_linear_regression

-This is a linear regression project done in pyton.
-This is really cool.
+This is a linear regression project done in python.